tremor-rs/tremor-www-main/content/blog/LFX-Mentorship-Blog.md

   "/binding/example/passthrough":
     instance: "passthrough"
 ```
-Supported preprocessors, that can be configured in yaml file can be found here: [preprocessors](https://docs.tremor.rs/artefacts/preprocessors/)
+The instance variable (in the binding) is replaced by the value passthrough in the mapping upon deployment, so it is possible to define multiple bindings (deployments) for a single mapping (template).

-Supported postprocessors and more about it: [postprocessors](https://docs.tremor.rs/artefacts/postprocessors/)
+Supported preprocessors, that can be configured in yaml file can be found here: [preprocessors](https://docs.tremor.rs/artefacts/preprocessors/).
+Supported postprocessors and more about it: [postprocessors](https://docs.tremor.rs/artefacts/postprocessors/).

-Supported codecs, that can be configured in yam file can be found here: [codecs](https://docs.tremor.rs/artefacts/codecs/)
+Supported codecs, that can be configured in yaml file can be found here: [codecs](https://docs.tremor.rs/artefacts/codecs/)

 - Set the env variable